winezer0/emp3r0r/README.md

 - Breaking changes are typically documented in release logs.
 Cross-version compatibility is not guaranteed due to ongoing feature development and bug fixes.
 - If you encounter issues, try removing `~/.emp3r0r` directory and starting fresh.
 - The wiki may not reflect all features in `v3`.
 Refer to command-line help for the most current information.
 Community contributions to the wiki are welcome.
+- **Connection Issues**: If the operator connection stalls after entering the private key, verify that:
+  - The C2 host IP/domain is correct and reachable
+  - The WireGuard keys and IPs match exactly as displayed by the server
+  - Firewall rules allow traffic on the specified WireGuard port

 ## Project Background